Members of the public are welcome to speak about specific applications at planning committee meetings.

 Interested councillors and amenity societies will also be allowed to speak on applications in addition to the above limits.

-Applications to speak at planning applications sub-committee 2 on Tuesday 30 April 2019 at 6.30pm will close at midday on Thursday 25 April 2019.
+Applications to speak at major planning applications sub-committee on Tuesday 2 July 2019 at 6.30pm will close at midday on Friday 28 June 2019.

 Factors that can be taken into account to decide on planning applications are known as 'material planning considerations'.
 They might include: